9 Food Trends That Specialty Grocery Stores Should Know

 Home Baked Bread

 When the pandemic hit and people had to quarantine, essentials such as bread started to fly off the shelves.
 Being stuck in the house with seemingly nothing to do, people began baking their own bread.
 With this, many discovered it’s actually a pretty enjoyable pastime!
 Some of the most popular breads to bake at home include sourdough, white, and whole wheat.
+Stocking your store with sustainable bread ingredients is a sure-fire way to anticipate bready necessities.

 Garbanzo beans, or chickpeas, are becoming an increasingly popular dish ingredient in the US.
 And it’s not just for hummus (though everyone loves a good hummus dip).
 Many people in the US are beginning to put garbanzo beans in curry, soup, and even used in crabless crab cakes!
+Remember those plant based burgers above?
+Same deal.
+Garbanzos are not just delicious, they are have loads of fiber and other nutritional benefits for their consumer.

 Low Waste Food